 SPRINGFIELD -- On the eve of his final homecoming game, Noah Bonura was wondering where the last four years had gone.

-Last Thursday, the Springfield High senior grew emotional as he spoke to a few hundred people from the Springfield community that had gathered for the town’s annual homecoming bonfire and fireworks show.
+With his teammates, family, and friends nearby, the Springfield High senior grew emotional as he spoke to a few hundred people from the Springfield community that had gathered for the town’s annual homecoming bonfire and fireworks show.